NUCLEAR WASTE

 nuclear waste

-Small modular reactors, long touted as the future of nuclear
+Small modular nuclear reactors, long touted as the future of nuclear

 energy, will actually generate more radioactive waste than